 A break-even analysis takes it a step further to include the following (see example below):

 - Debt Service

-Itemize Variable Costs: Shown as a percentage of sales in Step 1, add in all the variable expenses.
+Itemize Variable Costs: Shown as a percentage of sales, add in all the variable expenses.
 Obviously this cannot exceed 100% and the difference between 100% and the total of all the variable costs is your store contribution margin.
 Said another way, if store sales volume is $500,000 with an operating margin of 30%, the contribution margin would be $150,000.

-Determine Fixed Costs: Calculated annually and shown in Step 2, determine how much will be spent per category in dollars.
+Determine Fixed Costs: Calculated annually, determine how much will be spent per category in dollars.
 Remember, these are annual amounts for each category.
 Included in these categories should be all debt service charged to your operation.

 Want to lower your break-even?
 Think twice about leasing a new car for a “company vehicle”.
 These added costs to burden the store P & L and in some cases, unnecessarily, put a serious strain on the store’s overall success ratio.

 Create “What-If” Scenarios: While some variable costs are predetermined (i.e., royalty for a franchise operation), some may be managed lower through prudent operations.
 Likewise, both fixed costs and debt service may be managed lower as well.
 The best operators develop multiple break-even versions that span from best to worst case scenarios.